top of page

 • Keep the cat out of your bedroom and laundry (keep it off your clean clothes) and provide it with its own bed.

-• Create outdoor enclosures for your cat so it can spend some time out side and not confined to an enclosed house and you get some fresh air in your home.
+• Create outdoor enclosures for your cat so it can spend some time outside and not be confined to an enclosed house, and you get some fresh air in your home.

 • Use high-efficiency air cleaners, either central or portable.